Born: December 9, 1983 Primary Instrument: Piano

 ...an assured, forward-thinking voice on the city's mainstream scene. - Greg Buium (Vancouver Sun)

 Amanda Tosoff TrioLive at the Cellar (Oceans Beyond Records, 2013)

 Amanda TosoffLooking North (Oceans Beyond Records, 2010)

 Amanda Tosoff Wait and See (Cellar Live, 2008)

 Amanda Tosoff QuartetStill Life (Cellar Live Futures, 2006)

 Disclaimer: All About Jazz is not responsible for the accuracy of the discographical data at the website(s) provided.
 If a link is no longer valid, please contact email@example.com.
 Thank you.

 Advanced students only.

-Amanda currently teaches private jazz lessons in Toronto as well as over the internet.
+Amanda currently teaches private jazz lessons and group classes in Toronto as well as over the internet.
 Contact her through www.amandatosoff.com for more information.
 She has also taught workshops on composition, jazz history and improvisation at schools such as Lethbridge University, Red Deer College, Capilano College and more.